Playback SPRING 2012 Table of Contents

 Lana Del Rey

-The breakthrough sensation Lana Del Rey speaks on the subject nearly lost in the media buzz - her songwriting.
+ASCAP chanteuse Lana Del Rey is inescapable.
+The breakthrough sensation speaks on the subject nearly lost in the media buzz - her songwriting.

 Composer Alf Clausen Scores Milestone 500th Episode of The Simpsons